Statutory License for Secondary Transmissions by Cable Systems - Section 111

 The law requires a cable system to file statements of account for two purposes:

-- You are the legal owner (or represent the owner) of a cable system on the last day of the accounting period; and
+- you are the legal owner (or represent the owner) of a cable system on the last day of the accounting period;

-- You are also depositing the required semiannual royalty fee with the Licensing Division of the Copyright Office.
+- you are also depositing the required semiannual royalty fee and filing fee with the Licensing Section of the Copyright Office.

 - If your figure for semiannual gross receipts in Space K is less than $527,600, use either the paper SA 1-2 Short Form or Excel-based SA1-2E Short Form.